zsimon13/World_Weather_Analysis/README.md

 - Google Directions API was then used to creat a tavel map for a "road trip" through selected cities.

 ### Tools Used
-Python, Pandas, CitiPy, SciPy, Google Maps, OpenWeatherMap adn Jupyter Notebook
+Python, Pandas, CitiPy, SciPy, Google Maps, OpenWeatherMap and Jupyter Notebook